 “Boom.
-Done,” I say, raising my hand and ceremoniously dropping the stain-soaked rag I’m holding like it’s a mic.
-It lands on the tarp beneath me with an uninspired splat.
+Done.”
+I raised my hand and dropped the stain-soaked rag I was holding like it was a mic.
+It landed on the tarp beneath me with an uninspired splat.

-Ow.
-Right, probably should have taken more breaks instead of spending the entire day in a full crouch.
-But I wanted these floors done so I can focus on getting the drywall up, and no one has ever described me as a patient person.
+My lower back twinged as I straightened from a crouch.
+I probably should have taken more breaks instead of spending the entire day doubled over like a pretzel, but I wanted the floors done so I could focus on getting the drywall up, and no one had ever described me as a patient person.

-I dig my knuckles into the spasming muscle and examine my handiwork.
-Even to my biased eyes it looks good.
-It’s not every day you come across 16-inch-wide, hundred-year-old planks in this good of a condition, and it took me an embarrassing amount of time to find the right stain for them.
-Too light and I was worried that they’d just blend into the room, unseen.
+I dug my knuckles into the spasming muscle and examined my handiwork.
+Even to my biased eyes it looked good.
+It wasn’t every day you came across 16-inch-wide, 150-year-old floorboards in that good of a condition, and it took me an embarrassing amount of time to find the right stain for them.
+Too light and I worried that they’d blend into the room, unseen.
 Too dark, and I’d cover up all the good stuff.
-In the end, I’d opted for a medium-depth varnish that would coat the wood in a golden glow and sink deeper into the whorls and knots and other minute ‘imperfections’, bring all that gorgeous detail out, so no matter what furniture I put on top of it, my gaze will always be drawn back down to the flooring.
+In the end, I opted for a medium-depth varnish that coated the wood in a golden glow and sank into the whorls and knots and other minute “imperfections”, bringing all that gorgeous detail out.

-I take the final step out of the sitting room, and pace just across the hall to what is basically another sitting room but what I plan to use as the dining room.
-It’s where I started at five a.m. this morning, and the floors are just about dry.
-The windows in here face south, and now that it’s later in the day, a ton of natural light is shining in.
+I left the sitting room and crossed the hall to the dining room.
+This was where I’d started at five a.m., and the floors were well on their way to dry.
+The windows faced south, and now that it was later in the day, a ton of natural light shone in.

-I pull my cell phone out of my back pocket, ignore the Twitter notifications, and swipe left to pull up my camera.
-I try several different angles before I finally find the right shot.
-I’m not a big fan of filters, but I do make use of my phone’s photo editing tool to darken the image enough that I can really see all the detail in the grain.
-I attach the finished picture to a group text with my parents, then hit send.
+I pulled my cell phone out of my back pocket, ignored the Twitter notifications, and swiped left to pull up my camera.
+I took photos from several different angles before I finally found the best shot.
+I wasn’t a big fan of filters, but I made use of my phone’s photo editing tool to darken the image enough that I could really see all the detail in the grain.
+I attached the finished picture to a group text with my parents, then hit send.

-I can already guess their responses.
-Dad will be effusively proud.
-Mom will absolutely love it.
-My eye for details comes from her.
-Whenever dad was in a fix about paint choice or finishing touches, he’d ask Mom, the Jo to his Chip, and she’d have the perfect solution.
+I already knew how they’d respond.
+Dad would be effusively proud.
+Mom would absolutely love it.
+My eye for detail came from her.
+Whenever Dad was in a fix about paint choice or finishing touches, he’d ask Mom, and she always had the perfect solution.

 I LOVE IT.
 I bet it looks even better in person.
 When can I come out to see it???

+I sighed.
 Mom.
-She’s starting to get pushy about visiting.
-Even though she promised she’d try to respect my wishes and give me the alone time I felt I needed when I left.
-I’ve never really been great at saying no to her, even less so since Zach died, and I’m torn between being annoyed and feeling guilty.
+She was starting to get pushy about visiting.
+Even though she’d promised me that she’d try to respect my wishes and give me the alone time I told her I needed when I left.
+I’d never been great at saying no to her, even less so since Zach died, and I was torn between being annoyed and feeling guilty.

-My fingers hover over the keyboard, unsure of how to respond.
-In the meantime, my phone begins to rapid fire chime.
+My fingers hovered over the keyboard, unsure of how to respond.
+In the meantime, my phone began to rapid fire chime.

 Great job, Ben!
 It looks awesome.
-Perfect color to pull out all that character.
+Perfect color to bring out all that character.
 Ignore your mother.
 Take your time.

 Hani, don’t tell him to ignore me!
 Christmas is in three days.
 He shouldn’t spend it alone!